jfreeland01/Pipeline_ATACSeq/README.md

     --missingDataAsZero \
     --skipZeros

-### Prepping matrix for multiple samples in given directory
+## For all BigWig files in a given directory
 computeMatrix reference-point \
     --referencePoint TSS \
     --regionsFileName TSS.bed \